will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 func (r *Rand) Seed(seed int64)
 {% endhighlight %}

 which takes a 64-bit integer as its argument.
-Random number generator seeds are a way to initialize the state of the generator to some known state.
-This means that two generators initialized with the same seeds produce the same number sequences.
-The `rand.Seed` function relies on another internal function, the `Seed` function in `math/rand/rng.go` which does most of the actual seeding logic:
+Random number generator seeds are a way to initialize the state of the generator source to some known state.
+This means that two sources initialized with the same seeds produce the same number sequences.
+The `rand.Seed` function relies on another internal function: the `Seed` function in `math/rand/rng.go` which executes the core seeding logic:

 {% highlight go linenos %}
-// Seed uses the provided seed value to initialize the generator to a deterministic state. func (rng *rngSource) Seed(seed int64) {
+// Seed uses the provided seed value to initialize the
+// generator to a deterministic state. func (rng *rngSource) Seed(seed int64) {
   	rng.tap = 0
   	rng.feed = _LEN - _TAP